canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### cherry-picked changes ###
-This is generally not the preferred mechanism for any release supported by trunk.
+This is generally not the preferred mechanism for any release supported by master.
 It is used either to get a upload in *really quickly* for a hot fix or during release **Feature Freeze** when only bugfixes or FeatureFreezeExceptions (FFEs) are accepted.
-The tool for doing this is in ``uss-tableflip/scripts/cherry-pick``.
-It takes as import a commit-ish that it will create a patch to apply the commitish via debian/patches/cpick-\*.
+The tool for doing this is ``uss-tableflip/scripts/cherry-pick``.
+It takes a commit-ish from which it will create a patch to apply the commitish via debian/patches/cpick-\*.

+N.B.
+The tool is named `cherry-pick` because it takes a git commit and applies it to the release branch, but it **does not** do so by performing a `git cherry-pick`.

 #### Cherry-pick Process
 ```
   $ git fetch upstream
-  $ git checkout -b ubuntu/xenial upstream/ubuntu/xenial || git checkout ubuntu/xenial
+  $ git checkout -b ubuntu/$release upstream/ubuntu/$release

+  # A git reset --hard will wipe out any changes to your local ubuntu/$release
-  $ git reset --hard upstream/ubuntu/xenial
+  $ git reset --hard upstream/ubuntu/$release

   $ cherry-pick <new_cherry_pick_commitish>
   $ cherry-pick <commit_hash_2>
   # Put up two PRs for review ubuntu/$release and ubuntu/daily/$release
   $ git push <your_remote> ubuntu/$release
   $ git push <your_remote> ubuntu/daily/$release
 ```

 The `cherry-pick` tool will: